-For sheer popularity and staying power, it’s hard to beat a 1-carat diamond.
-In fact, in the United States the average engagement ring diamond is a little over 1 carat in weight, meaning that when it comes to finding the right stone to propose with, 1 carat is a great place to start.
+For sheer popularity and staying power, it’s hard to beat a 1-carat diamond ring.
+In fact, in the United States the average engagement ring diamond is a little over 1 carat in weight.
+So if you’re looking for the right stone to propose with, a 1-carat diamond is a great place to start.

-The popularity of the 1-carat engagement ring also means access to a larger selection.
-Unlike the more rare 2 or 3 carat diamonds, 1-carat diamonds are widely available, both via online stores and local brick-and-mortar locations.
+The popularity of the 1-carat diamond ring also means access to a larger selection.

 Diamond Size vs. Diamond Carat

-In rating diamonds, the most common unit of measurement is the carat.
-Carat is closely tied to value because, at the risk of over-generalizing, a larger carat usually means a larger stone.
+When rating diamonds, the most common unit of measurement is the carat.
+Carat is closely tied to value because a larger carat usually means a larger stone.
 However, this correlation is not implicit.
-That’s because carat as a unit of measurement describes a gem’s weight, not its size.
+That’s because carat, as a unit of measurement, describes a gem’s weight, not its size.

 A diamond’s size, on the other hand, is not nearly as precise.
 That’s because size refers to the diamond’s appearance.
-Specifically, how big does the diamond look?
+Specifically, how big a diamond looks.

 A diamond, as it sits in a ring, is much like an iceberg that floats in the ocean — not all of it is easily visible.
 When one measures a diamond’s size, one incorporates factors such as the table surface area and cut.
-For example, an emerald cut diamond sits relatively flat, while a round diamond will naturally have more depth.
-The emerald cut might be the same carat weight as the round cut, but it would appear larger, and thus be a larger size.
+For example, an emerald-cut diamond sits relatively flat, while a round diamond will naturally have more depth.
+The emerald cut might be the same carat weight as the round diamond, but it would appear larger.

 What’s Special About 1 Carat Diamond Rings?

-Additionally, because 1-carat diamonds are so popular, you’ll be much more likely to find exactly what you’re looking for.
-These diamonds are available in every shape and can be made to fit nearly any setting.
-And, if your 1-carat diamond seems too small right now, you can always upgrade to a larger diamond at a later date.
+Additionally, because 1-carat diamond rings are so popular, you’ll be much more likely to find the engagement ring of your dreams.
+This carat weight is available in every diamond shape and can fit nearly any setting.
+And, if your 1-carat diamond seems too small right now, you can always upgrade to a larger diamond later.

 1 Carat Diamond Clarity Rating

 Diamonds are traditionally graded according to the 4 C’s: cut, color, clarity, and carat.
-These metrics are used to determine the overall quality (and price) of a diamond.
-Diamonds that are higher quality in some areas but much lower quality in others will likely be of lower value than a diamond that scores well throughout.
+These metrics determine the overall quality (and price) of a diamond.
+Diamonds that are of a higher quality in some areas but much lower quality in others will likely be of lower value than a diamond that scores well throughout.

 And while each of the 4 C’s play an important role in describing the overall quality of the stone, it is worth taking the time to discuss clarity specifically, especially as it relates to 1-carat diamonds.